Jacob-J-Thomas/AiPocWebsiteTemplateWithBackend/README.md

 ASP.NET React Template
 ======================

 A simple starter template for building React applications powered by the Intelligence Hub API.
+This project is used as the starting point for a wide variety of the applications I host under the Applied AI name.
+For additional details on the code behind each of those projects, please reach out to me directly at JacobJonThomas@gmail.com or jacob.thomas@applied-ai-org.com.

 Prerequisites
 -------------